Vincent was born poor and in the beginning he wanted to be rich. This was why he first became a priest!

-Food Collection: Thank you to all the school community who donated food for our collection this Autumn term.
-The Mini Vinnies have been collecting all the food and making a note of the items donated from each class.
-The winning class was Year 3 with 52 items donated who will now receive an extra break in the final week of term.
+Food Collection: Thank you to all the school community who donated food for our collection in the 17/18 Autumn term.
+The Mini Vinnies collected all the food and made a note of the items donated from each class.
+The winning class was Year 3 with 52 items donated who received an extra break in the final week of term.
 Well done!
-The Mini Vinnies met Frances on Friday morning who collects food for Stanley Food Bank.
+The Mini Vinnies met Frances who collects food for Stanley Food Bank.
 We brought all the food over to Church where we helped Frances count and move the food into her car to drop off.
-This will make a real difference to lots of families this Christmas.
+This made a real difference to lots of families last Christmas.

 Syrian Refugee Appeal: The Mini-Vinnies have been in action again with their latest idea to collect clothes for the refugees facing an oncoming winter.
 They made posters to advertise the collection and spread the word to our school community by writing something for our school newsletter.
 They helped store the bags that came in and donated lots of clothes and blankets themselves!
 It will make a big difference to all the refugees struggling to keep warm this winter.
 Well done!